zxcvbn-ts/zxcvbn/docs/guide/Languages/README.md

 If your list is more complex you need to write your own generator like the [password generator](./data-scripts/_generators/PasswordGenerator.ts) or the [keyboard generator](./data-scripts/_generators/KeyboardAdjacencyGraph.ts)

-- execute the npm script `generate:languageData` with `yarn generate:languageData`.
+- Execute the npm script `generate:languageData` with `yarn generate:languageData`.
 This will generate the json files and the index.ts.
+- During debuging, it might be easy to only generate the language files for one language, use `yarn generate:languageData nl-be`
 - Create a pull request to the master branch